lwylie10/engr3/README.md

 ## Onshape Certification Prep 1: Single Part🪻
 ### Assignment Description

 To practice for the Onshape exam and work more efficiently making single parts in Onshape.
+Create a single part from a drawing and dimensions.

 ### Evidence
 ![Part Studio 1 (7)](https://github.com/lwylie10/engr3/assets/143749987/25be1725-45b7-43db-a13b-4b192125a7a6)